 Q：Can students start school in April?A：

 Aoba accepts new students all year round.
 Since the new school year in Japanese schools starts in April, A-JIS of course accepts students in April.
-They join the class appropriate to their age, and they spend the first three months in the same grade level as their previous school.
+They join the class appropriate to their age, according to our Admissions Policy.
 They advance to the new grade in August.
 This “grade extension” of 3 months allows them time to settle with their new classmates and in the new learning situation without a loss of learning, and perhaps with better preparation for the new school year.Q：When is the application deadline?A：

 To accommodate the needs of families who must relocate either globally or locally at any time of the year, we accept applications all year round.Q：What documents are required for enrolment into A-JIS?A：

 As well as the application form, we require a physical health check form, medical history form, passport or birth certificate, student recommendation and two years of school reports and/or transcripts.
 When there are good reasons why not all required documents can be provided, we will help identify equivalencies to satisfy our admissions requirements.Q：What is the admission process?A：